 Hi there!
 I’m the sweet, smart, and sometimes sassy Jack!
 I am waiting to find a patient, loving family to call my very own.
 Read More

 Be sure to add these events to your calendar!

-Find your center (and maybe a little cat hair?) by joining us for a virtual yoga class.
-This time, we’re asking YOU to supply the cats…or any other animal companions!
+Find your center (and maybe a little pet fur?) by joining us for a VIRTUAL yoga class.
+This time, we’re asking you to supply the cats…or any other animal companions!
 Hosted by yoga instructor Bonny Chipman, this online class is open to all experience levels and will take place via Zoom.

-Learn how we help animals at our shelter and in the community.
+Learn how we assist animals at our shelter and in the community.

 We operate a free-roam shelter for cats and foster program for dogs and cats.
 We commit to the animals we rescue for life, including post-adoption support and a lifetime return policy.

 We specialize in helping animals we call Heartstrings Pets.
 These longer-term rescues may be senior animals, under-socialized or shy animals, or animals with medical or behavioral needs.

 The Cares Fund is a partnership with local veterinarians and trainers to assist with urgent medical or behavioral care.
 Since 2011, the fund has provided over $60,000 in lifesaving grants.

 It takes a pack program